 \subsection{Idea of the proof of \cref{t main th}}

-The construction of $\eta_\cL$ is purely formal from the adjunction $(\pi_!, \pi^!)$.
-In particular, base change ensures functoriality by pullback on the base.
-Hence we are reduced to $B=\pt=b$ and $\cL_b$ an ample line bundle on the commutative algebraic group $G_b$.

-Such a reduction step is the main reason why we wanted to construct a polarization using Chern classes instead of constructing it from purely Hodge theoretical techniques.
-Notice that every $G_b$ is polarizable, by Hodge theory, but it is in general unclear how to put those polarizations in family.
-Using Chern classes allows to give a global definition of a pairing which restricts well on each fiber.
+The construction of $\eta_\cL$ is purely formal from the adjunction $(R\pi_!, \pi^!)$.
+In particular, base change ensures functoriality by pullback on the base, and the problem is therefore reduced to the absolute case $B=\pt=\{b\}$ and $\cL_b$ an ample line bundle on the commutative algebraic group $G_b$.
+Such a reduction step is the main reason why we construct a polarization using Chern classes instead of constructing it using purely Hodge-theoretical techniques.
+Notice that it is easy to show that every $G_b$ is polarizable using Hodge theory; however, it is unclear in general how to put those polarizations in a family.
+The use of Chern classes allows us to give a global definition of a pairing which restricts well on each fiber.
 The point then becomes to check that the restriction on each fiber is a polarization.